How to use Campaign Dashboards

 An overview of all included content with a chart showing performance distribution across your campaign period and networks.

-The five highest-performing posts in the dashboard.
+The five highest-performing posts across all networks in the dashboard.
 You can switch the ranking metric between impressions and interactions depending on what matters most for the campaign.

 AI Insights